SciML/NeuralPDE.jl/docs/src/solvers/pinn.md

 the training process.
  - `StochasticTraining()`: In each optimization iteration, we randomly select the subset of points from a full training set.
+- `QuadratureTraining()`: Сompute an approximation of the integral of the loss function at each iteration using [adaptive quadrature methods](https://en.wikipedia.org/wiki/Adaptive_quadrature).

+The following algorithms are available: CubaVegas, CubaSUAVE, CubaDivonne,HCubatureJL, CubatureJLh, CubatureJLp, CubaCuhre

+More details, about the implementation of the algorithms used, can be found in [Quadrature.jl](https://github.com/SciML/Quadrature.jl)

 ### Low-level API